DockTail Documentation

 Approve Services

-After the initial approval, the service works automatically on subsequent container restarts.
-With OAuth or API key, service definitions are auto-created, but the first approval may still be required depending on your ACL configuration.
+The first time a new service is advertised, it may need approval in the Tailscale Admin Console Services tab.
+After approval, the service continues to work across container restarts.
+OAuth or API key credentials can create service definitions automatically, but first approval may still be required depending on your ACL policy.

-Direct Container IP Proxying Default
+Direct Container IP Proxying

 services: